 Serge Allegrezza holds a PhD in applied economics and has been Director General of STATEC, the Luxembourg Institute for Statistics and Economic Studies, since April 2003.
 He has also been Chairman of Luxembourg’s Observatory for Competitiveness since 2005.

-He has been a member of the Economic and Social Council (Conseil économique et social, CES) since 1992.
+He was a member of the Economic and Social Council (Conseil économique et social, CES) from 1992-2019.

 From 1991 to 2003, he was "Conseiller de gouvernement 1ère classe" at the Ministry of the Economy and Foreign Trade.